trptcolin/object-vector-is-not-a-value/README.md

 I do realize this error doesn't affect everyone, so I'm wondering what could be different about my external-to-this-project setup that makes this issue non-repeatable.

+These things make it work:
+- Making `Vector` package-qualified to be `scala.collection.immutable.Vector`
+- Adding a real package (not the default package)

+This is really a learning exercise, since I have a workaround for the actual use case.

 I've tried:
 - Uninstall/reinstall SBT (via Homebrew)
 - `rm -rf ./target`